 Costs

-For an LLC, the setup cost depends on the business location since each state has its own requirements.
+For an LLC, the setup cost depends on the business location, since each state has its own requirements.
 For example, many states require the LLC owner to register a unique name with the secretary of state.
-The US Small Business Administration mentions that this registration generally costs less than $300, but the exact amount can vary depending on the location and type of business.
+According to the US Small Business Administration, this registration generally costs less than $300, but the exact amount can vary, depending on the location and type of business.

 Liability